CitelisIT/CitelisIT/README.md

 ## Hi there 👋

-I'm Guillaume RICARD aka Citelis, I'm a French engineering studient in computer science at 📍 Telecom Nancy
+I'm a French engineering studient in computer science at 📍 Telecom Nancy

 I'm mainly interested in compilers (and the language theory behind it), cryptography and networks.